azeez-abp/alx_project_two/README.md

 # Related projects
 -  No related project yet
 #  Licensing
-- The project is licensed under MIT
+- The project will be licensed under MIT
 # Cookie issue

 ```